mojofunk/ardour-docs/bugs/untracked.md

 - No ALSA backend with default build? add 'auto' param to --with-backends option?

-- Placing the Draw tool at the start of a midi region causes the midi note to extend from the end of the region to the start of the session.

 - When notes are selected and the keyboard is used to move notes, and undo/redo should not be created for each move, perhaps a timeout is needed.